matteo-rizzo/manually-verified-reentrancy-dataset/test_environment/README.md

 This folder is a Hardhat v3 project used to automatically test the reentrant contracts contained in the dataset.

+Requirements

+- This project requires Node.js and npm to install dependencies and run the scripts.
+Use a recent Node.js LTS (Node 24 or later) and the matching npm version.
+You can check your installed versions with `node -v` and `npm -v`.

 Summary

 - The contracts used here were copied from the dataset's `dataset/handcrafted/0_8` folder into this project's `contracts/` folder.